 Flat Rock Brook

 Flat Rock flows into the preserve from the north.
 The brook is a tributary of the Overpeck Creek (Flat Rock’s confluence with the Overpeck Creek is just south of the border between Englewood and Leonia) which is a tributary of the Hackensack River.
 Flat Rock Brook is classified as FW2-NT (Fresh water, non-trout).
+The water quality was tested by the Flat Rock Brook Nature Association which formed a stream study team to evaluate the health of Flat Rock.
 The water quality has been designated as poor as indicated by the variety and number of sampled invertebrates.
-The water quality was tested by the Flat Rock Brook Nature Association which formed a stream study team to evaluate the health of Flat Rock.
-Recently, the Flat Rock Brook Nature Association received a grant of $9, 625 to help restore Flat Rock Brook by encouraging native plant species and removing invasive exotic plants.
+The Flat Rock Brook Nature Association received a grant of $9,625 in 2012 to help restore Flat Rock Brook by encouraging native plant species and removing invasive exotic plants.
 The grant was received from the Watershed Institute.

 Flat Rock Ponds

 A prominent feature of Flat Rock Brook Nature Preserve is its Quarry Pond.

 Quarry Pond is located to the south of the preserve near the nature center’s building.
 Quarry Pond has not been dredged since the 1970s.
 Sediment from nearby trails have been filling in the pond causing decreasing oxygen levels.
 Duckweed, an aquatic plant, had taken over the pond.
 In the fall of 2010, city officials voted to use funds from an unused 2007 bond ordinance to dredge the pond.
 In the summer of 2012 dredging of Quarry Pond commenced and was completed in the fall of 2012.